Zendaya becomes youngest lead drama actress to win Emmy

 The 24-year-old Zendaya became emotional after she took home the trophy for her role in the HBO series, scoring one of the few long shot victories Sunday night.
 She is only the second Black actress to claim the lead drama actress award, following Viola Davis’ groundbreaking 2015 win for “How To Get Away With Murder.”

-Zendaya along with her gleeful family and friends screamed, cheered, hugged and cried behind her as a stunned she accepted the award in what appeared to be a hotel suite.
+Zendaya's family and friends screamed, cheered, hugged and cried behind her as the stunned actress accepted the award in what appeared to be a hotel suite.

 “I usually don’t cry,” she said in a virtual backstage interview.
 “I got through it without letting it take over me.
 It was a very emotional moment.
 I still can’t believe it myself.
 It’s pretty crazy.”